Compressive strength: Compressive failure modes

-If the ratio of the length to the effective radius of the material loaded in compression (Slenderness ratio) is too high, it is likely that the material will fail under buckling.
-Otherwise, if the material is ductile yielding usually occurs which displaying the barreling effect discussed above.
+There are various modes of ductile failure for structural members in compression.
+The most common is Flexural Buckling, where the member will bend outward without initially fracturing.
+This failure mode depends on the slenderness ratio, a ratio between the effective length of the member and the radius of gyration.
+Another common ductile failure mode for compression members is yielding.
+Compressive yielding occurs in members with a low slenderness ratio, meaning they are short and wide.
+Other possible compressive failure modes for ductile materials, include local buckling, where only part of the member fails, flexural-torsional buckling, where a member both twists and buckles laterally, and torsional buckling where the member only twists and does not move laterally.

 A brittle material in compression typically will fail by axial splitting, shear fracture, or ductile failure depending on the level of constraint in the direction perpendicular to the direction of loading.
 If there is no constraint (also called confining pressure), the brittle material is likely to fail by axial splitting.
 Moderate confining pressure often results in shear fracture, while high confining pressure often leads to ductile failure, even in brittle materials.

 Axial Splitting relieves elastic energy in brittle material by releasing strain energy in the directions perpendicular to the applied compressive stress.
 As defined by a materials Poisson ratio a material compressed elastically in one direction will strain in the other two directions.
 During axial splitting a crack may release that tensile strain by forming a new surface parallel to the applied load.
 The material then proceeds to separate in two or more pieces.
 Hence the axial splitting occurs most often when there is no confining pressure, i.e. a lesser compressive load on axis perpendicular to the main applied load.
 The material now split into micro columns will feel different frictional forces either due to inhomogeneity of interfaces on the free end or stress shielding.
 In the case of stress shielding, inhomogeneity in the materials can lead to different Young's modulus.
 This will in turn cause the stress to be disproportionately distributed, leading to a difference in frictional forces.
 In either case this will cause the material sections to begin bending and lead to ultimate failure.